NAME

 regex

-- Add regex to the list of regular expressions that is used to
+to the list of regular expressions that

-transform all automatically-derived SQL names.
+is used to transform all automatically-derived SQL names.
 See the SQL NAME

 TRANSFORMATIONS section below for details.